ermouth/couch-photon/README.md

 }
 ```

-Next time you can upgrade Photon directly from Photon itself, without repliction.
-Just click the rightmost button of navbar, then click `Check for updates` button.
+Next time you can upgrade Photon directly from Photon itself, without replication.
+Just click the rightmost button on the navbar, then click `Check for updates` button.

 Please note: for CouchDB 3.x you should explicitly make `photon` DB public, otherwise you can’t start Photon not being logged in.